Returning to Physical Activity After COVID-19

 Please take note of LifeStyles Holiday Hours:

-All new members are invited to join one of our virtual welcome meetings to the Valley Center for Health and Well-ness via Zoom.
-Everything you need to know about making the most of your LifeStyles membership will be presented by our expert staff, plus, Q&A with representatives from the clinical services located in the Wellness Center.
+All members are welcome to join one of our virtual orientations to the Valley Center for Health and Wellness via Zoom.
+Everything you need to know about making the most of your LifeStyles membership will be presented by our expert staff, with a Q&A with representatives from the clinical services located in the Wellness Center.

 Valley Center for Health and Wellness Resource Listing